OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-24.md

 ## Proverbs 24:24

-Whoever says to the wicked, “You are innocent,” will be cursed by peoples and denounced by nations.
+Whoever declares the wicked to be innocent will be cursed by peoples and denounced by nations.

 ## Proverbs 24:25